VisveishSakthivel/Hyperion.github.io/README.md

                 <dl class="space-y-10">
                     <div>
                         <dt class="text-base font-semibold leading-7 text-gray-900">What is HyperionOS?</dt>
-                        <dd class="mt-2 text-base leading-7 text-gray-600">&nbsp;HyperionOS is a ScratchOS&nbsp;with an elegant UI, exceptional UX, and industry-leading performance</dd>
+                        <dd class="mt-2 text-base leading-7 text-gray-600">HyperionOS is a custom Android operating system that is designed to provide a clean and optimized user experience.</dd>
                     </div>
                     <div>
-                        <dt class="text-base font-semibold leading-7 text-gray-900">How is HyperionOS so fast?</dt>
+                        <dt class="text-base font-semibold leading-7 text-gray-900">Is HyperionOS free?</dt>
-                        <dd class="mt-2 text-base leading-7 text-gray-600">HyperionOS is designed for performance optimization and undergoes rigorous testing to ensure that it runs smoothly and efficiently, which is why it is able to provide a fast and seamless user experience.<br /></dd>
+                        <dd class="mt-2 text-base leading-7 text-gray-600">Yes, HyperionOS is completely free and open source.</dd>
                     </div>
                     <div>
-                        <dt class="text-base font-semibold leading-7 text-gray-900">Is HyperionOS compatible with my device?</dt>
+                        <dt class="text-base font-semibold leading-7 text-gray-900">Can I install HyperionOS on any device?</dt>
-                        <dd class="mt-2 text-base leading-7 text-gray-600">HyperionOS is designed to be compatible with a wide range of devices, but it is always recommended to check the system requirements before installing.</dd>
+                        <dd class="mt-2 text-base leading-7 text-gray-600">HyperionOS is only available for select devices that are officially supported.
+You can check the list of supported devices on our website.</dd>
                     </div>
                     <div>
-                        <dt class="text-base font-semibold leading-7 text-gray-900">Is HyperionOS secure?</dt>
+                        <dt class="text-base font-semibold leading-7 text-gray-900">How do I install HyperionOS?</dt>
-                        <dd class="mt-2 text-base leading-7 text-gray-600">HyperionOS is built with security in mind and includes features such as encryption and secure boot.
-However, as with any operating system, it is important to practice safe browsing habits and keep your system up to date with the latest security patches.</dd>
+                        <dd class="mt-2 text-base leading-7 text-gray-600">Installation instructions can be found on our website for each supported device.</dd>
                     </div>
                     <div>
-                        <dt class="text-base font-semibold leading-7 text-gray-900">Can I contribute to the development of HyperionOS?</dt>
+                        <dt class="text-base font-semibold leading-7 text-gray-900">Is HyperionOS stable for daily use?</dt>
-                        <dd class="mt-2 text-base leading-7 text-gray-600">Yes, HyperionOS is an open-source project and welcomes contributions from the community.
-You can find more information on how to contribute on the official websit</dd>
+                        <dd class="mt-2 text-base leading-7 text-gray-600">Yes, HyperionOS is stable and can be used as a daily driver.
+However, please note that there may be occasional bugs or issues that need to be addressed.</dd>
                     </div>
                 </dl>
             </div>